orsonteodoro/oiledmachine-overlay/README.md

-member of the open source community who happens to also use the distro, it was decided to (1) add proactive scanning of malware for binary blobs and Electron/NPM based packages; and to (2) add proactive scanning of Electron/NPM based packages for session-replay dependencies or options that may result in unauthorized screen capture that may steal sensitive information and also scan for analytics.
+member of the open source community who happens to also use the distro, it was decided to (1) add proactive scanning of malware for binary blobs and Electron/NPM based packages; and to (2) add proactive scanning of Electron/NPM based packages for session-replay dependencies or command line options that may result in unauthorized screen capture that may steal sensitive information and also scan for analytics.

 To use the proactive malware scan, you must install `app-antivirus/clamav[clamapp]`.